 The American Indian Higher Education Consortium (AIHEC) welcomes your interest in membership.

 AIHEC is a uniqueand uniquely American Indianorganization.
-It was founded in 1972 by the presidents of the nation’s first six Tribal Colleges, as an informal collaboration among member colleges.
-Today, AIHEC represents 37 Tribal Colleges and Universities in the United States and Canada; and our member institutions serve over 27,000 students from more than 250 tribal nations.
+It was founded in 1973 by the presidents of the nation's first six Tribal Colleges, as an informal collaboration among member colleges.
+Today, AIHEC represents 37 Tribal Colleges and Universities in the United States; and our member institutions serve over 27,000 students from more than 250 tribal nations.